Levy Shtark Zilberstein Consulting Engineering Ltd.

 Light Rail in Gush Dan - Green and Purple Lines - the firm served as the Lead Designer for two sections of the Light Rail in Gush Dan: Section G3 of the Green Line - a 7 km long section that crosses Tel Aviv from south to north and includes 4 km of underground lines.
 The second section is the PLE of the Purple Line - a section of about 7 km from Tel HaShomer to the HaTayasim Interchange.

-Intercity roads and interchanges - The firm planned intercity roads and large interchanges nationwide - Golani Interchange, Ishay Interchange and Tel-Kashish Interchange, Route 75 in the north, through the Mishmar HaGvul Interchange and Route 1 in the center and Route 31 in the south.
+Intercity roads and interchanges - The firm plans intercity roads and large interchanges nationwide - Golani Interchange, Ishay Interchange and Tel-Kashish Interchange, Route 75 in the north, through the Mishmar HaGvul Interchange and Route 1 in the center and Route 31 in the south.